 There are many healing and medicinal properties of bananas:

-For weight watchers, banana is an excellent snack in place of crisps and chocolates.
-Research found that food craving during high pressure work could be assuaged safely and in a healthy manner by eating a banana every 2-3 hourly as it is a high carbohydrate food that controls blood sugar levels.
+- For weight watchers, banana is an excellent snack in place of crisps and chocolates.
+The research found that food craving during high-pressure work could be assuaged safely and in a healthy manner by eating a banana every 2-3 hourly as it is a high carbohydrate food that controls blood sugar levels.

-Topically, the peel of a banana – with the yellow side on top can be taped to a warts.
+- Typically, the peel of a banana – with the yellow side on top can be taped to warts.
 It will shrivel and fall off.

 When a bunch of bananas is harvested, the stem/tree is cut away.
 The tender inner stem is used as food and has many medicinal properties as well.

 Layers of the hard outer stem are peeled away and only the tender inner stem is used.
 It is very fibrous, so the thread fiber has to be cleaned.
 The stem is chopped into small bits and soaked in buttermilk or diluted yogurt for half hour.
 In Southern parts of India, it is cooked as a vegetable and eaten along with rice.